Colorado settles suit by transgender inmate who alleged rape

-DENVER (AP) - Colorado officials say they have reached a $170,000 settlement in a lawsuit filed by a transgender woman who alleged being raped, assaulted and harassed at a men’s prison.
+DENVER (AP) - Colorado reached a $170,000 settlement with a transgender woman who sued the state and alleged being raped, assaulted and harassed while held in a men’s prison, state officials said Wednesday.

-Lindsay Saunders-Velez self-filed the lawsuit in 2017 after entering the prison system for violating her plea deal in a menacing case.
-Attorneys who later joined the case said the 21-year-old’s experience demonstrated threats faced by transgender inmates around the country.

-The agreement does not force broad policy changes but Paula Greisen, an attorney for Saunders-Velez, says the lawsuit led state officials to make changes aimed at improving prison conditions for transgender inmates, including staff training.
+Officials said the agreement does not force broad policy changes for transgender inmates in Colorado’s prisons but the woman’s attorney described it as a sign of shifting attitudes in state government toward the issue.
+Paula Greisen said the lawsuit filed by Lindsay Saunders-Velez initiated conversations with the Department of Corrections about changes that could improve conditions for transgender women.

-In written statements, Attorney General Phil Weiser and Department of Corrections Executive Director Dean Williams say that work continues.
+“We still have a long ways to go, but you have to first start by understanding and respecting the dignity of women,” her attorney Paula Greisen said.
+“The settlement is a very important step that the state of Colorado has taken to acknowledge this community.”

+About 3,200 inmates in America’s state and federal prisons identified as transgender in 2012, according to the latest available data from the Bureau of Justice Statistics.
+About 40% of transgender inmates reported being a victim of abusive sexual contact by another inmate or a staff member, compared with an estimated 4% of all state and federal prisoners.

+Lawrence Pacheco, a spokesman for Weiser, said the state did not admit any liability in the settlement.
+The agreement was initially approved Tuesday by the State Claims Board.

-The funds will be held until Saunders-Velez’s release.
+The funds will be held until Saunders-Velez completes her sentence.
+State records indicate she is scheduled to be released this fall.

 Copyright © 2019 The Washington Times, LLC.